 MyHeritage is one of the big genealogy giants.
-That means that it is a repository for digital record sets to help further your genealogical research.
+So it is a repository for digital records to help further your genealogical research.
 They also let you host a family tree online, and they offer DNA testing services.
 Here are three key items you may want to review.

 One of the very most important things you can do at MyHeritage is to link your DNA sample to your online tree.
 This activates some of the best features at MyHeritage, giving you easy access to shared surnames, locations, and ancestors with those you match.

 Downloading Raw Data

 If you have tested directly with MyHeritage you will want to download your raw data.
 Your raw data is really just a file containing a really, really long list of numbers.
 But that list defines you.
 You should save it to your computer for your own records.
 You can also upload it to another testing company like FTDNA or LivingDNA for FREE.